charlotte54/charlotte54/README.md

 [Netflix Clone](https://github.com/charlotte54/netflix-clone): A full-stack web application that mimics the functionality of the popular streaming service, Netflix.

 [Dad Jokes](https://github.com/charlotte54/dadjokes): A lighthearted React app that generates dad jokes using a public API.
+URL: https://verybaddadjokes.netlify.app/

 ## Follow Me
 You can also follow me on LinkedIn to stay updated on my latest activities: